aukilabs/domain-server/README.md

 4. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`

 Just as with the pure Docker setup, we recommend you configure Docker to start automatically with your operating system.
 If you use our standard Docker Compose YAML file, the containers will start automatically after the Docker daemon has started.

+Try `docker compose -f docker-compose-allinone.yml up -d` if you want to host both Hagall and domain server from the same domain.

 ### Upgrading